causalens/cdml-neurips2020/README.md

 # Data Generating Process to Evaluate Causal Discovery Techniques for Time Series Data
 This repository captures source code and data sets for our paper "Data Generating Process to Evaluate Causal Discovery Techniques for Time Series Data" at the [Causal Discovery &amp; Causality-Inspired Machine Learning Workshop](https://www.cmu.edu/dietrich/causality/neurips20ws/) at Neural Information Processing Systems (NeurIPS) 2020.
-For ease, the PDF of the paper is also provided in this repository, but can also be found on the workshop website [here](https://www.cmu.edu/dietrich/causality/CameraReadys-accepted%20papers/51%5cCameraReady%5ccamera_ready_submission.pdf).
+For ease, the PDF of the paper is provided in this repository, but can also be found on the workshop website [here](https://www.cmu.edu/dietrich/causality/CameraReadys-accepted%20papers/51%5cCameraReady%5ccamera_ready_submission.pdf).

 If you utilise our data generating process, please cite:
 ```